Fed's Williams: MBS purchases give bigger 'bang for the buck'

-PORTLAND, Oregon (Reuters) - The Federal Reserve’s purchases of mortgage-backed securities are delivering a bigger kick to the U.S. economy than the central bank’s purchases of Treasuries, a top Fed official said on Thursday.
+PORTLAND, Ore., May 16 (Reuters) - The Federal Reserve’s purchases of mortgage-backed securities are delivering a bigger kick to the U.S. economy than the central bank’s purchases of Treasuries, a top Fed official said on Thursday.

 The comments, from San Francisco Federal Reserve President John Williams, signaled support for keeping up purchases of housing-backed bonds even if the Fed starts cutting back on its overall bond purchase program.